 As part of my continued doula support, I will visit your home within the two weeks after your birth to check up on you and your family.
 We will review your overall health, your baby's health, whether you're getting enough sleep, adequate nutrition, and any breastfeeding concerns.
 We can review your birth experience, clarify any questions or missing information, and address any immediate postpartum challenges.
 We will go over a postpartum support plan to make sure that you are tracking the baby's feeding and elimination patterns, as well as adjusting to a new sleep schedule.
 Should you need any additional postpartum resources, I will provide you with a list of recommendations at this time.

 I will provide a list of resources in your community to help you throughout your pregnancy and after your birth.
 During your pregnancy, some of these may include birth centers and hospitals, midwives and obstetricians, childbirth educators, and parenting classes.
-After your birth, some of these may include lactation consultants, pediatricians, postpartum doulas, mother and baby exercise/yoga classes, and infant massage classes.
+After your birth, some of these may include lactation consultants, pediatricians, postpartum doulas, and mother & baby exercise/yoga classes.